Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jaguars stats and trends

-- Jacksonville has played 12 games, with four wins against the spread.

-- The Jaguars have covered the spread twice this year when underdogs by 9 points or more (in three chances).
+- This year, the Jaguars have two ATS wins in three games as an underdog of 8.5 points or more.

-- Jacksonville's games this season have gone over the point total only two times in 12 opportunities (16.7%).
+- Jacksonville's games this season have hit the over only two times in 12 opportunities (16.7%).

-- In games that Jacksonville piles up more than 354.1 yards, the team is 1-4 against the spread and 1-4 overall.
+- Jacksonville is 1-4 against the spread and 1-4 overall when the team totals more than 354.1 yards.

 - The Jaguars have turned the ball over seven more times (21 total) than the Titans have forced a turnover (14) this season.